Township Assessing

 1. Taxable Values increase annually by the rate of inflation or 5%, whichever is the lesser of the two.
 Taxable Values are

-calculated using the following formula: Prior Year Taxable Value - losses x rate of inflation + additions.
+calculated using the following formula: TV = Prior Year Taxable Value - losses x rate of inflation + additions.

-If a taxable value has increased by more than the rate of inflation one or both of the following may apply:
+If a taxable value has increased by more than the rate of inflation one or both of the following may have occurred:

 2. The property had a transfer of ownership in the previous tax year.

-3. The property had new or improvements previously not described or missing on the tax roll.
-50% of the estimated true
+3. The property had new construction or improvements previously not described or missing on the tax roll.
+50% of the

-cash value of the improvements added to the property tax record is added as new taxable value.
+estimated true cash value of the estimated cost of the improvements is added to the property taxable value.

 WHY DID MY ASSESSED VALUE INCREASE?